danny0838/lolikit/README.md

 ## Version 1.3.0

 This version change a lot of configure variables names.
-Check `loli help --config` if your `lolikitrc` are not work.
+Check `loli help config` if your `lolikitrc` are not work.

   - Enhanced: user can assign a `default_project` in `user` section in your **USER-LEVEL lolikitrc** file.
 This project will auto be used when current working directory are not within any loli project folder.
   - Enhanced: note-selector can display a special icon for resourced md.